Schedule

 • Pizza doesn’t pay the bills: toward more meaningful staff recognition in a difficult economy – Matt Rawluk, Claystone Waste Ltd.

-• Supporting Decision-Making and Driving Continuous Improvement: Emerging Performance Management Frameworks and Metrics – Tessa Vlaanderen, Dillon Consulting
+• Supporting Decision-Making and Driving Continuous Improvement: Emerging Performance Management Frameworks and Metrics – Jeannie Bertrand, Dillon Consulting

 Dugout Discussions – Exhibit Viewing and Refreshment Break